zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-loading/README.md

     ![](img/adw-loading-sql-dev-logging-in.png)

 6. SQL Developer Web has an interface similar to the installed client.
 Note where the Worksheet is and the Query Results.
 7. Copy the pl/sql procedure into SQL Developer Web.
-Fill in the username and password.
+Fill in the username and password using the Oracle Cloud username you signed up with and the auth token you saved earlier.
 The create_credential procedure of the DBMS_CLOUD package stores the object store credentials in your database.
 This pl/sql procedure takes in the following arguments:
     * credential name
     * Oracle cloud username
     * Authorization token created earlier